 The Shrine of Vaishno Devi located in the state Jammu and Kashmir is a cave temple and is next in our list.
 Every year roughly 10 million pilgrims visit the shrine to get the blessing of Mata Vaishno Devi, the incarnation of Goddess Mahalakshmi, the consort of Lord Vishnu.
 Rich donations and offerings made by her million devotees has made this shrine extremely wealthy and magnificent.
 The temple receives nearly 500 crores in donations annually.
 Hence this temple is counted as the top ten richest temple in india.

 The Somnath Temple located at Prabhas Patan at Saurashtra in Gujarat is the first among the twelve Jyotirlinga shrines of Lord Shiva.
-If you are planning on visiting Jyotirlinga then 5 major jyotirlinga temples are in maharashtra.
+If you are planning on visiting Jyotirlinga then five major temples are in Maharashtra.
 An important pilgrimage site since ancient times, the temple continues to attract devouts in huge numbers.
 The temple has a tumultuous history and has been plundered and demolished around 17 times for its gold and silver but it still possesses enough to remain in the top ten list.
 Hence this temple is counted as the top ten richest temple in india.

 The Guruvayurappan Temple at Guruvayur in Kerela is the ninth richest temple and Lord Krishna, an incarnation of Lord Vishnu, is worshipped here.
 The temple sees a million devotees every year.
 It has total assets worth Rs.
 2,500 crore and receives donations to the tune of 400 crore rupees in both cash and gold every year.
 Hence this temple is counted as the top ten richest temple in india.